Guntuku-Prasant/Object-Distance-Estimation-Using-CNN/README.md

 similar to the below description:

-The output for Part 1 and Part 2 is shown below:

 Part 3: calculates the midpoint of each bounding box and euclidean distance is calculated between two object midpoints:

 For single object identified:

 Final output: